How to perform a manual Azure Active Directory synchronization.

 The metaverse is a storage area that contains the aggregated identity information (and object) from multiple connected data sources.
 From Active Directory to AAD.
 If you would like to understand exactly how this works press the link below the picture.

-Azure Active Directory (Azure AD) is a comprehensive identity as a service (IDaaS) solution used by millions of organizations, covering all aspects of identity, access management and security.
+Azure Active Directory (Azure AD) is a comprehensive identity as a service (IDaaS) solution used by millions of organizations that covers all aspects of identity, access management and security.
 Azure AD has more than a billion user identities and helps users sign in and securely access both:

 - External resources, such as Microsoft Office 365, the Azure portal and thousands of other Software-as-a-Service (SaaS) applications.